How long do the results of LASIK last?

 Does LASIK last forever?

 The physical changes made to the cornea during LASIK eye surgery never go away.
-But that doesn’t mean you won’t need a follow-up enhancement surgery if your original surgery doesn’t achieve the desired results or your eye changes significantly for some other reason, such as cataracts.
+But that doesn’t mean you won’t need a follow-up enhancement surgery if your original surgery doesn’t achieve the desired results or your eye changes significantly for some other medical reason, such as cataracts.

 The need for LASIK enhancement surgery is low – only about 1 to 2 percent of patients require enhancement in the first year after LASIK.
 The rate increases by about 1 percent annually after that, meaning that after five years, about 5 percent of patients would require enhancement to further improve or maintain their superb vision.